I’m lucky enough to be fulfilling a childhood dream next week by going to the US Masters.

 Specifically, we’re going to play a few courses along Alabama’s Robert Trent Jones Trail.
 The RTJ Trail as it is more commonly known is a unique, public access set of superb golf courses across the southern American state of Alabama.
 They were conceived with a “build it and they will come” attitude – and The Trail now consists of 11 sites, with 26 courses and a total of 468 holes.

-We’re going to play a selection of these RTJTrail golf courses on our way to Augusta, finishing with a round at the Alistair Mackenzie designed Palmetto Golf Club in South Carolina.
+We’re going to play a selection of these RTJTrail golf courses on our way to Augusta, finishing with a round at the Alister Mackenzie designed Palmetto Golf Club in South Carolina.